Two arrested on drug charges at Queensbury motel

 QUEENSBURY — Two people were arrested Monday on drug charges after police responded to a suspicious odor complaint.

-State police troopers were called to an unidentified motel in Queensbury at about 1:24 p.m. for the report of a burning smell emanating from one of the rooms.
-Police contacted the two people inside the room — later identified as 32-year-old Schenectady resident Stephan Smith and 27-year-old Northumberland resident Allysha S. Wood.
+State police troopers were called to an unidentified motel in Queensbury at about 1:24 p.m. for the report of a burning smell emanating from one of the rooms, police said.
+Troopers contacted the two people inside the room — later identified as 32-year-old Schenectady resident Stephan Smith and 27-year-old Northumberland resident Allysha S. Wood.

 Smith initially provided false identifying information and had an outstanding warrant for his arrest, police said.
 Troopers also observed controlled substances and drug paraphernalia in plain sight and arrested Smith and Wood.
 Police also found additional narcotics during a search of Smith.